cling-com/cling-sync/README.md

 Show all revisions that contain a path that matches the pattern and show all paths that were added, updated, or deleted.

+**Serve the repository over HTTP:**

+    cling-sync serve --address 127.0.0.1:4242 /path/to/repository

+This will start a HTTP server on port `4242` that serves the repository at `/path/to/repository`.

+    cling-sync attach http://127.0.0.1:4242 /path/to/workspace

+This will attach the repository at `127.0.0.1:4242` to the workspace at `/path/to/workspace`.

 ## Cryptography Overview

 Let's look at a birds view of how cryptography is used.